ruuddotorg/nightscout-display/README.md

 * Solder the included male headers and display modules to the LED Matrix Featherwing(s) per the instructions.
 * If using the clock display, solder the included female and stacking headers on the top of the Feather Doubler board.
 * If using the clock display, bridge the A0 solder jumper on *one* of the featherwings.
 * Attach all the boards together by placing male headers into female headers as appropriate.
+If you are using the doubler, the stacking order is: feather on the bottom, doubler in the middle, display modules on top.

 ## Install software and test